 - Click the "Add Subscription" button.

-You'll be transferred to an authorization page, where you can confirm that the Bitnami Launchpad is authorized to connect to your Microsoft Azure account.
-Select the "Create a Management Certificate for Microsoft Azure" button.
+You'll be transferred to a subscription setup page, where you can connect the Bitnami Launchpad to your Microsoft Azure account.
+Click the "Connect your account with Azure" button.

 Your Microsoft Azure and Bitnami accounts will now be connected.

 You will now be able to launch new cloud servers with Bitnami application stacks.

 Step 5: Deploy WordPress on a Microsoft Azure cloud server

 |At the end of this step, your WordPress blog will be running on a Microsoft Azure cloud server.|